 The tradition of giving decorated eggs lies in the fact that eggs symbolise life and renewal.
 Therefore, it was only natural that it would become a symbol for Easter which commemorates renewal through the resurrection of Christ.

-Also, as it was forbidden to eat eggs during Lent, it was not surprising either to find them in large quantities at Easter time.
-In medieval times, people used to offer each other decorated eggs at Easter; a tradition which gave birth to numerous legends and customs.
+Also, as tradition forbade eating eggs during Lent, finding them in large quantities at Easter was unsurprising.
+In medieval times, people offered each other decorated eggs at Easter.
+This tradition gave birth to numerous legends and customs.

-In France, it was only in the 18th century that fresh eggs were emptied and filled with chocolate.
+In France, it was only in the 18th century that people emptied fresh eggs to fill them with chocolate.
 Then, chocolate-shaped eggs were made to be hidden in the garden for children to find.

 The Easter Bunny is an Easter tradition of Germanic and Nordic origin.
 The rabbit and the hare were emblematic animals of a goddess named “Ost ara”, which gave its name to Easter in English.
-The great fertility of the rabbit symbolised abundance, renewal and the proliferation of life.
-It is believed that it was in Alsace and the Upper Rhineland (both then in the Holy Roman Empire) that that the hare was first connected with Easter.
+The extraordinary fertility of the rabbit symbolised abundance, renewal and the proliferation of life.
+The hare was first connected with Easter in Alsace and the Upper Rhineland (then both part of the Holy Roman Empire).
 Just as the Christmas tree is for Christmas, it was also in Alsace that the practice of offering Easter eggs was first recorded in a publication dating to the early 17th century.

-However, in Catholic lands, such as France, rabbits are replaced by another tradition: the Easter Bells.
+However, bunnies give way to another tradition in Catholic lands, such as France or Italy: the Easter Bells.

-Even though chocolate Easter bunnies are found everywhere in local stores and supermarkets, it is traditionally believed that it was not them who brought Easter eggs to the children on Sunday morning.
+Even though you can find chocolate Easter bunnies everywhere in local stores and supermarkets, it is traditionally believed that they did not bring Easter eggs to the children on Sunday morning.

-In France, the eggs are brought by the Easter Bells (cloches de Pâques) on their way back from Rome.
+In France (except in Alsace and the département of Moselle), the Easter Bells (cloches de Pâques) bring the eggs on their way back from Rome.

-As at Christmas time, chocolate is an essential component when celebrating Easter in France.
-In many pâtisseries-chocolateries, great attention to detail results in chocolate eggs looking more like pieces of art than anything edible.
+As in Christmas time, chocolate is essential when celebrating Easter in France.
+In many pâtisseries-chocolateries, great attention to detail makes chocolate eggs look more like pieces of art than anything edible.

-Unlike the chocolate shapes sold in the UK and in Australia, the French do not purchase only Easter eggs shapes.
-In fact, there is a profusion of different shapes, including chocolate Easter bunnies, Easter Bells, Easter Hens and little Easter Fish called “Fritures de Pâques”.
+Unlike the chocolate shapes sold in the UK and Australia, the French do not purchase only Easter egg shapes.
+There is a profusion of different shapes, including chocolate Easter bunnies, Easter Bells, Easter Hens, and little Easter Fish called “Fritures de Pâques”.

 The “Fritures de Pâques” are small fish-shaped chocolates.
-The fish is the symbol of Christianity and during the Roman era, it was a signal for persecuted Christians to distinguish friends from foes.
-The little Easter fish are called “fritures” (fried whitebait) because of their shape and are often packed into straw baskets or chocolate boxes so that they resemble a school of delicious little fish.
+The fish is the symbol of Christianity, and during the Roman era, it was a signal for persecuted Christians to distinguish friends from foes.
+The little Easter fish are called “fritures” (fried whitebait) because of their shape and are often packed into straw baskets or chocolate boxes to resemble a school of delicious little fish.